flodlc/android-symfony-angular-project/README.md

 # android-symfony-angular-project
 Web api with Synfony and a desktop client with angular and a mobile client on android.
+The API can store a lot of films with some details, like budget or the director.
+You can edit them.
+You can store some actors and in wich films they have plaid.
+You can edit them too.

+## About technologies
+As we said in introduction, the server was created in Symfony 4 and there is a MySQL databases.
+So you need to have Composer, in order to install all bundles needed by the server (like Doctrine), and MySQL.
+You have the front angular compiled in public directory of symfony.
+So, at the route "/", you have the client web of the app.

+The android app is in the folder android.
+Minimum SDK version of android : 21.

 ## API Doc
 ### Films:

 - GET /films